pcolmant/repanier/README.md

 If you use a different distribution than Debian 9, take a look at [cookiecutter-django](https://github.com/pydanny/cookiecutter-django/tree/master/%7B%7Bcookiecutter.project_slug%7D%7D/utility).
 If you want to install `Repanier` on a container, a good starting point is [Today I Learned – A Brief Intro to Docker for Djangonauts](https://www.revsys.com/tidbits/brief-intro-docker-djangonauts/)

-1. Login as `root` using a ssh session.
+1. Log in as `root` using a ssh session.
 2. Update Linux and install `sudo`.
     ```commandline
     apt-get update